MVPavan/mvpavan.github.io/MVPArchive/Investing/Equity/Screener.md

-Here's the markdown table for the metrics in the image, without the numbers:

 | Market Cap          | Current Price       | High / Low          |
 | ------------------- | ------------------- | ------------------- |
 | Stock P/E           | Book Value          | Dividend Yield      |